COVID-19 and other health-related FAQs

 The UFP is a scholarship-based, nine-month, full-time, residential and interdisciplinary programme based at the IIHS City Campus in Bengaluru.
 It is a certificate programme that seeks to combine classroom-based teaching, site-based applied learning, work on live projects, and external internships to introduce Fellows to diverse forms of urban practice.
 It is open to recent graduates and young professionals from varied educational backgrounds or practice domains.

-The UFP includes a seven-month classroom-based learning period at the IIHS Bengaluru City Campus, followed by a two-month internship.
-Fellows will intern at organisations working on different aspects of urban change and development, such as public sector organisations, private consulting organisations, NGOs, think-tanks, and community organisations among others.
+The UFP includes a seven-month classroom-based learning period at the IIHS Bengaluru City Campus, followed by a two-month Practice Term in which Fellows can select to work on an IIHS live Project or an Independent Project or an Internship.
+Fellows opting for an internship will intern at organisations working on different aspects of urban change and development, such as public sector organisations, private consulting organisations, NGOs, think-tanks, and community organisations among others.

 Where would the UFP be located?

 The UFP is located in Bengaluru at the IIHS Bangalore City Campus.
-During the internship, Fellows will be based in cities where their internship organisations are located.
+If Fellows opt for an internship with an external organisation in the Practice Term, they will be based in cities where their internship organisations are located.

 Who can apply to the UFP?